Ofsted 2018: Pupils are kept safe at school because leaders have ensured that it is given a high priority.

 Ofsted 2018: Leaders have created an ethos where every member of staff cares about the safety and well-being of the pupils.

 If you have any concerns regarding the safety of Friar's Grove children, please contact the Designated Person, Susan Shipp (Headteacher) or the Deputy Designated Person Toni Copp (Deputy Headteacher).
-Alternatively, report your concerns to the Essex Safeguarding Children’s Board or the NPCC using the links below.
+Alternatively, report your concerns to the Essex Safeguarding Children’s Board or the NSPCC using the links below.

 Safeguarding is a broad term for everything that we do to keep children safe.
 It incorporates child protection, behaviour, health and safety, safe recruitment and premises management, to name just a few of the areas.

 One aspect of Safeguarding is Child Protection.
 We have a duty to take action when we are concerned that a child has experienced or is at risk of experiencing one or more of the following 4 types of abuse:

 1. Physical abuse - may involve hitting, shaking, throwing, poisoning, burning or scalding, drowning, suffocating or otherwise causing physical harm to a child.
 Physical harm may also be caused when a parent / carer fabricates the symptoms of, or deliberately induces, illness in a child.

 2. Sexual abuse - forcing or enticing a child to take part in sexual activities, not necessarily involving a high level of violence, whether or not the child is aware of what is happening.
 The activities may involve physical contact, including assault by penetration or non-penetrative acts.
 They may also include non-contact activities, such as involving children in looking at, or in the production of, sexual images, watching sexual activities, encouraging children to behave in sexually inappropriate ways, or grooming a child in preparation for abuse (including via the internet).
 Sexual abuse is not solely perpetrated by adult males.
 Women can also commit acts of sexual abuse, as can other children.